 Skills audit and skills matrix

-How to use the NGA skills audit and skills matrix
+How to use (and act on) the NGA skills audit and skills matrix

-For maintained school governors including those governing in a federation, trustees of single academy trusts and academy committee members (often referred to as local governing bodies):
+For maintained school and federation governors, trustees of single academy trusts and academy committees:

 For trustees of multi-academy trusts only: